JoseDanielUlloa/jdvz/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.1.9 =
+* Improved database optimization tool by adding option to remove CDATA and untranslated links from TP custom tables
+* Fixed database optimization tool not starting in some cases
+* Fixed edge case error unknown format specifier on php 8 related to automatic translation of gettext strings
+* Added noindex tag to Translation Editor pages to prevent duplicate indexing

 = 2.1.8 =
 * Added language formality setting to be used in Automatic Translation
 * Added Advanced option for enabling clickable shortcode language switcher